 Homeowners with homes with values higher than the HUD limit when their loans were closed are most likely to benefit from a refinance at the new higher limits, but not always.

 Before 2008, the HUD limit varied by county; the highest limit was $362,790.
 In 2008, the limit became one uniform national limit of $417,000.
-In 2009, the limit was raised to $625,500, where it stayed for several years before it began to increase in 2015 as housing prices rose.
+In 2009, the limit was raised to $625,500, which stayed for several years before it began to increase in 2015 as housing prices rose.

 HUD HECM borrowers with homes valued higher than the limits when they originally closed before 2024’s current limit of $1,149,825 have an excellent chance to receive more cash benefits.

 However, since those spouses are not borrowers on the loan, they will not have access to those funds.
 In this event, a refinance may be needed to allow the younger spouse to access future reverse mortgage proceeds.
-By refinancing these loans with today’s HUD guidelines, younger spouses would-be borrowers.
+By refinancing these loans with today’s HUD guidelines, younger spouses would be borrowers.
 Therefore, they could access the unborrowed funds in the line of credit.

 Even if that younger spouse is still under 62, the couple can refinance the loan if they qualify under the current HUD program parameters using the “eligible non-borrowing spouse” designation.
 This would not give the still eligible non-borrowing spouse access to funds if the borrowing spouse were to pass with funds still unused on the line, but it might allow the borrowers to increase the amount of funds available should they be needed now.